Electoral district of Carine

 Carine is an electoral district of the Legislative Assembly in the Australian state of Western Australia.

 The district is based in Perth's northern suburbs.
-Politically, it has been a safe Liberal seat but Paul Lilburne won it for the Labor Party for the first time at the 2021 election.
+Politically, it has generally been a safe Liberal seat but Paul Lilburne won it for the Labor Party for the first time at the 2021 election.
+He was easily defeated in 2025 by Liam Staltari of the Liberal Party.

 Geography

 Carine is a beachside electorate located in Perth's northern suburbs.
 It is bounded to the east by the Mitchell Freeway, to the south by North Beach Road, Karrinyup Road and Reid Highway and to the west by the Indian Ocean.
 Its northern boundary consists of Hepburn Avenue.
 The districts includes the suburbs of Carine, Watermans Bay, Sorrento, Duncraig, Marmion and Karrinyup.

 History

 Carine was first created for the 1996 state election.
 It largely replaced the abolished district of Marmion.

 The district boundaries were redistributed in 2019 and saw the suburbs of North Beach and Gwelup being removed while the suburb of Sorrento was added.